Oliver Kessing: Interwar period

 Kessing served in Washington until May 1919, when he was ordered to the Bethlehem Shipbuilding Corporation at Quincy, Massachusetts, where he assumed duty in connection with the fitting out of the destroyer USS Meyer.
 The Meyer was commissioned in December that year and took part in the patrolling off the coast of California and Alaska with cruise to the Caribbean during the disorder in Haiti.
-Kessing was transferred to the recently commissioned destroyer USS Reuben James in November 1920 as Executive officer and took part in the voyage to the Mediterranean with the stops in Dubrovnik, Yugoslavia and Le Havre, France.
+Kessing was transferred to the recently commissioned destroyer USS Reuben James in November 1920 as executive officer and took part in the voyage to the Mediterranean with the stops in Dubrovnik, Yugoslavia and Le Havre, France.

 In November 1921, Kessing returned to the United States and assumed duty as Officer-in-Charge, Naval Recruiting Stations Indianapolis in his native Indiana.
-He spent two years in that capacity and joined the destroyer USS McCormick under command of Lieutenant commander John H. Cassady in November 1923.
+He spent two years in that capacity and joined the destroyer USS McCormick under command of lieutenant commander John H. Cassady in November 1923.
 Kessing participated in the cruise to the Mediterranean and later was transferred to the battleship USS Wyoming, operating with the Atlantic Fleet.
-While in this capacity, he was promoted to Lieutenant commander on June 4, 1925.
+While in this capacity, he was promoted to lieutenant commander on June 4, 1925.
 During his service with Wyoming Kessing befriended with ships's executive officer and future Fleet Admiral William F. Halsey.

 Scrappy Kessing was ordered back to the United States Naval Academy at Annapolis, Maryland, in July 1926 and joined the Department of Physical Training under future four-star admiral Jonas H. Ingram.
 He served as an instructor in that department and later became first Graduate Manager of Athletics, while Ingram served as Athletics Director.
 Kessing remained at Annapolis until September 1929, when he joined submarine tender USS Holland under Captain Milo F. Draemel as his navigator.
 While in this capacity, Holland served as supply depot for the Commander Submarine Divisions, Battle Fleet under future Fleet admiral Chester W. Nimitz, who flew his flag aboard that ship.
 Kessing served in that capacity until June 1932 and took part in the patrols off the coast of California.

-Following a tour of duty in Washington, D.C. with the Bureau of Navigation, Kessing was ordered to the Philippines in early 1934 and served as Captain of the Yard, Naval Station Olongapo until July that year, when he assumed duty as commanding officer of destroyer USS Alden.
-He commanded Alden during the patrols in the Pacific until January 1935, when he joined cruiser USS Augusta as ship's executive officer under then-Captain and his old superior Chester W. Nimitz.
-Keesing was promoted to the rank of Commander on June 30, 1935, and continued in this capacity under new ship's captain Felix X. Gygax.
+Following a tour of duty in Washington, D.C., with the Bureau of Navigation, Kessing was ordered to the Philippines in early 1934 and served as captain of the yard, Naval Station Olongapo until July that year, when he assumed duty as commanding officer of destroyer USS Alden.
+He commanded Alden during the patrols in the Pacific until January 1935, when he joined cruiser USS Augusta as ship's executive officer under then-captain and his old superior Chester W. Nimitz.
+Keesing was promoted to the rank of commander on June 30, 1935, and continued in this capacity under new ship's captain Felix Gygax.